leon-thomm/ryvencore-qt/docs/getting_started.md

         super().__init__()

         # if I wanted to make all ryvencore-internally defined nodes
-        # (like function nodes) also inherit from our NodeBase, I'd provide
+        # (like macro nodes) also inherit from our NodeBase, I'd provide
         # it as node_class parameter here, but I dont want that in this case
         self.session = rc.Session()